 Also, if you want to save yourself from lots of spring cleaning, the best solution for you is to use a leaf catcher when closing your pool.

 4. Safety Covers

-If you are concerned with the safety of your children or pets, you may need to avoid drowning accidents by using safety covers.
+Apart from winterization, if you are concerned with the safety of your children or pets, you may need to avoid drowning accidents by using a pool safety cover.

-Safety pool covers are high quality and more heavy duty than the solid woven or mesh pool covers.
+Safety pool covers also act as winter cover and are high quality and more heavy-duty than solid woven or mesh pool covers.
 They are designed to prevent debris and to provide security by preventing drowning.

 Winter Pool Cover Sizing

 After deciding which type of winter pool cover is best for you, you need to determine which size is best for your pool.

 Ideally, in in-ground pools, winter pool covers are ordered based on the actual dimensions of a swimming pool.
 The same applies to the above-ground pools.
 If you have a pool that measures 20 by 40 inches, you will need a 20' x 40' pool cover.